abevoelker/blog/source/_posts/2012-07-09-final-ode-to-openedge-abl-part-1-a-ruby-adapter-is-born.markdown

 I don't know what is.

-I'm hoping to change all that, now, with the tool that I theorized in that old blog post - a Ruby adapter for OpenEdge using the DataMapper ORM framework.
+I'm hoping to change all that, now, with the tool that I theorized in that [old blog post][1] - a Ruby adapter for OpenEdge using the DataMapper ORM framework.
 At the time I wrote that blog post I didn't have enough Ruby experience to extend an existing library, especially that does something bare-metal like talk to a database.
 That has changed, and I am proud to